earthman131/ADMapping/README.md

 Developed by Lianghui Guo.

 # Principles
 ADMapping is a Matlab code of a wavenumber-domain iterative approach for mapping a density distribution of the undulant layer, whose top and bottom interfaces could be a variable relief.
 The wavenumber-domain approach requires that the observational surface of the gravity data is flat and horizontal.
-The wavenumber-domain equations for forward calculation of the gravity anomaly due to the undulant layer and its inversion are presented.
-A damping factor is adopted in the inversion equation for suppressing high-frequency noise in the data and stabilizing the mapping.
-We use an iterative algorithm for mapping to minimize the difference between the observed and calculated gravity anomalies and to optimize the density values within the layer.
-The presented approach is simple, fast, stable, and easy to operate.
+The wavenumber-domain equations for forward calculation of the gravity anomaly due to the undulant layer and its inversion are presented in the reference of Guo et al (Geophysics, 2019).

 # Prerequisites